najmiter/bulbul/README.md

 # Bulbul

 A plugin for babel to get a traceable log.
-Life will still be painful but at you'll know where it's hurting.
+Life will still be painful but at least you'll know where it's hurting.

 ## Setup